ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/accessibility.md

 ## Compliance status

-This website is not compliant with the [Web Content Accessibility Guidelines version 2.1][wcag] AA standard.
-The non-compliances are listed below.
+This website is partially compliant with the [Web Content Accessibility Guidelines version 2.1][wcag] AA standard, due to the non-compliances listed below.

 ### Non-accessible content